Bacon cake

-Bacon cake is a dish made with bacon, either savory or sweet, and generally baked in an oven, although it's sometimes cooked in a skillet on a range top.
+Bacon cake is a cake made with bacon, either savory or sweet, and generally baked in an oven, although it's sometimes cooked in a skillet on a range top.

 Savory bacon cake

 A savory bacon cake is like a potato cake, and can be made with potatoes or other root vegetables such as parsnips.
 An 1830 cookbook offers a simple recipe consisting of cooked bacon, flour, salt, and water.

 Estonian pekikook is a bacon cake not unlike a quiche, made with eggs and a small amount of flour.

 Sweet bacon cake

 A sweet bacon cake typically has bacon as a flavor accent or topping.
 Bacon pairs well with chocolate, and recipes for chocolate bacon cake are numerous.
 A related item is the bacon cupcake.

 Bacon cake as a guilty pleasure is found among various American authors including Dan Savage and Garrison Keillor.